-Changes to existing fees, or newly proposed fees, may be initiated by the department chair or school dean.
+Changes to existing fees, or newly proposed fees, may be initiated by the department chair dean.
 Course and laboratory fees initiated by department chairs must be approved by the college dean.

 All requests will be reviewed by the Manager of Finance and Planning in the provost's office.
 The provost’s decision will be communicated back to the initiating department.
 The department is required to notify each student enrolled in the course.

 Questions about course fees may be directed to Amie Ledgerwood in the provost’s office.

 Requests for new fees (on existing or new courses) shall be made using the Course Lab Fee Annual Budget form and submitted according to the existing course and curriculum change (binder) process.

 New courses with fees will additionally require a Course Add Proposal and associated documents.

 See the Course Proposal Guide for forms and details.